Environmentalism inside and outside of the classroom

 Our keynote speaker is Bill McKibben, the Schumann Distinguished Scholar at Middlebury College and founder of 350.org, the first planet-wide, grassroots climate change movement.

 We will be joined by faculty members and current students at US universities.
-Our speakers include Buyung Agusdinata, an assistant professor in the School of Sustainability and College of Global Futures at Arizona State University and Sheccid Ontiveros, a member of Harvard Undergraduates for Environmental Justice (HUEJ).
+Our speakers include Buyung Agusdinata, assistant professor in the School of Sustainability and College of Global Futures at Arizona State University.

 - Registration: Required